Manifold Finance Reaches Self Reported Market Capitalization of $133.07 Million (FOLD)

-Manifold Finance (FOLD) traded 3.2% lower against the US dollar during the one day period ending at 8:00 AM ET on March 16th.
-During the last week, Manifold Finance has traded 22.6% lower against the US dollar.
-Manifold Finance has a total market cap of $133.07 million and $244,534.67 worth of Manifold Finance was traded on exchanges in the last 24 hours.
-One Manifold Finance token can now be bought for $19.97 or 0.00029282 BTC on exchanges.
+Manifold Finance (FOLD) traded down 8% against the U.S. dollar during the 24-hour period ending at 14:00 PM ET on March 18th.
+One Manifold Finance token can now be bought for $21.19 or 0.00031571 BTC on popular exchanges.
+Manifold Finance has a total market cap of $133.07 million and $111,547.36 worth of Manifold Finance was traded on exchanges in the last 24 hours.
+Over the last week, Manifold Finance has traded down 8.9% against the U.S. dollar.

 - Kitty Inu (KITTY) traded 1.9% higher against the dollar and now trades at $95.84 or 0.00338062 BTC.